11 September 2013

 I’m mainly using the site as a blogging platform at the moment, but there’s a huge amount of potential within the WordPress framework to do pretty much whatever I want with it.
 And the .in name hack is a neat little trick, I wanted to register ja.ck, but as I’ve neither lived nor owned a business on the Cook Islands in the past 5 years it’s unlikely I’ll get to register that.

 Anyway, controlling your social media and web output can be the difference between getting and not getting a job, and it’s always worth having some experience with a Content Management Systems like WordPress for your CV.
-Save the Student have a great article about setting up your own website, which you should definitely check out.
+Save the Student have a great guide on how to start a website, which you should definitely check out.

 Learning general web design, running social media and picking up SEO tricks will benefit you in pretty much any professional field you enter, and having a personal investment in these things will also help you keep passionate about a project.